OpenCms: Technology

 OpenCms runs on the Java platform as a servlet.
 It uses several libraries provided by the Apache foundation.
 The user interface has been developed using Vaadin and the Google Web Toolkit.

 The OpenCms content repository is stored in a database, with MariaDB, MySQL, PostgreSQL, HSQLDB, Oracle, MSSQL and IBM Db2 being natively supported.
 It can be accessed with CMIS, WebDAV as an SMB network share or through the native web interface.

 Text content in OpenCms is defined using an XML schema.
 The user interface for the content managers creates XML files based on these schemas, which are stored in the database repository.
 A template system based on JavaServer Pages then creates web pages from the XML.

 Versions

 OpenCms has been under continuous development as an open source project since the year 2000.
-Since 2021 a major version is scheduled for release every 6 months in April and October.
+Currently a major version is released every 6 months in April and October.
 The revision control of the OpenCms source code is done using Git on GitHub.
 The following table provides an overview of all major OpenCms releases.